-a. to seek information from a Student Conduct Administrator about the Investigation and Resolution Process;

-b. to be informed of the charge(s) and alleged misconduct upon which the charge is based;

-c. to be informed of the Information upon which a charge is based and afforded an opportunity to offer a relevant response;

-d. to be accompanied by an Advisor of his/her choice;

-- e. to remain silent with no inference of responsibility drawn; - f. to call and question relevant Witnesses; - g. to present Information in his/her behalf;

-h. to be considered not responsible until proven responsible by a Preponderance of the Evidence;

-i. to appeal the decision;

-j. to waive any of the above rights.
+- a. to seek information from a Student Conduct Administrator about the Investigation and Resolution Process; - to be informed of the charge(s) and alleged misconduct upon which the charge is based; - c. to be informed of the Information upon which a charge is based and afforded an opportunity to offer a relevant response; - d. to be accompanied by an Advisor of his/her choice; - e. to remain silent with no inference of responsibility drawn; - f. to call and question relevant Witnesses; - g. to present Information in his/her behalf; - h. to be considered not responsible until proven responsible by a Preponderance of the Evidence; - i. to be informed of the outcome of the disciplinary proceeding in writing; - j. to appeal the decision; - k. to waive any of the above rights; - I. to have resolution of the case within a reasonable time.